 We are subject to risks and uncertainties as a result of the current COVID-19 pandemic.
 The COVID-19 pandemic has presented a substantial public health and economic challenge around the world and is affecting our employees, communities and business operations, as well as the U.S. economy and other economies worldwide.
-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including the duration and severity of the pandemic and the extent and severity of the impact on our customers, new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, results of operations and financial condition will depend on future developments that are highly uncertain and may not be accurately predicted, including the duration and severity of the pandemic and the extent and severity of the impact on our customers, new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.

 To date, we and our collaboration partners have been able to continue to supply our enzymes to our customers worldwide.
 However, we are dependent on our manufacturing and logistics partners and consequently, disruptions in operations of our partners and customers may affect our ability to supply enzymes to our customers.
 Furthermore, our ability to provide future research and development ("R&D") services will continue to be impacted as a result of governmental orders and any disruptions in operations of our customers with whom we collaborate.
-We are continuing to assess the potential impact of the COVID-19 pandemic on our business and operations, including our product sales, R&D service revenue, expenses and manufacturing.
-However, we are unable to fully determine and quantify the extent to which this pandemic affected our total revenues due to complex accounting judgments.
+We believe that these disruptions have had a negative impact on revenue for the nine months ending September 30, 2020, although we are unable to fully determine and quantify the extent to which this pandemic has affected the amount and timing of our total revenues.
+The extent to which the pandemic may impact our business operations and operating results will continue to remain highly dependent on future developments, which are uncertain and cannot be predicted with confidence.

-In the U.S., the impact of COVID-19, including governmental orders ("Orders") governing the operation of businesses during the pandemic, caused the temporary closure of our Redwood City, California facilities and has disrupted our research and development operations.
-Research and development operations for all other projects were temporarily suspended from mid-March 2020 through the end of April in accordance with these Orders.
-In May 2020, we initiated limited operations and gradually ramped up our R&D operations so that we are currently utilizing the majority of our normal R&D capacity.
+In the U.S., the impact of COVID-19, including governmental orders ("Orders") governing the operation of businesses during the pandemic, caused the temporary closure of our Redwood City, California facilities and has disrupted our R&D operations.
+R&D operations for several projects were temporarily suspended from mid-March 2020 through the end of April in accordance with these Orders.
+In May 2020, we initiated limited R&D operations and have gradually ramped up operations such that we are currently utilizing the majority of our normal R&D capacity.
 Additionally, we have resumed small scale manufacturing at our Redwood City pilot plant in May 2020.

 Our future results of operations and liquidity could be adversely impacted by delays in payments of outstanding receivable amounts beyond normal payment terms, supply chain disruptions and uncertain demand, and the impact of any initiatives or programs that we may undertake to address financial and operations challenges faced by our customers.
-The extent to which the COVID-19 pandemic may materially impact our financial condition, liquidity, or results of operations is uncertain.
+The extent to which the COVID-19 pandemic may materially impact our financial condition, liquidity, or results of operations in the future is uncertain.